How To Apply for Social Security Number (SSN)

 5. Arrive Early - If you cannot make an appointment, the best way to be seen is to arrive at the office early.
 Arrive just before 9am.

 Since all persons seeking cards must be verified by immigration authorities, there will be a delay before getting your card.
 If you are a new student and recently arrived in the U.S., you must wait at least 14 days after arriving in the U.S. and at least 2 days after you have completed your New International Student Check-In request with the International Programs Office AND your SEVIS immigration record has been registered to "active" status before going to a Social Security Office.
-You cannot begin employment before getting the Social Security card.
+You cannot begin on-campus employment before getting the Social Security card.
 If you have not received your card within 3 weeks of applying, you should contact the Social Security Office where you applied to inquire as to the delay.